Dastardi/Dastardi.github.io/pages/neu.md

 In the summer of 2024, I did a second study abroad at UTS in Sydney, Australia, working on software engineering and AI training.

-I plan to be a lifelong learner, and Northeastern's flexible academics have given me an incredible springboard to do just that.
+I aspire to be a lifelong learner, and Northeastern's flexible academics have given me an incredible springboard to do just that.

 **Extracurriculars**: <br>
 I'm an active guy.
 It's a regular tradition of mine to join as many clubs as possible at the beginning of each semester, and then keep one or two as time goes on based on my interest.
 I've met too many interesting people and done too many interesting things to list them all here, but some highlights are below.